marcocipriani01/marcocipriani01.github.io-sources/about.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />The contents of this website, photos, articles and blog posts are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 ### Privacy
 This website uses [Google Analytics](https://analytics.google.com/analytics/web/) to determine the number of users across its pages and the countries in which they are, in order to provide a better service where needed.
 Biometric data (gender, age) or visitors' interests are not collected.
 The gathered information is not communicated to third-party organizations and is used only for internal statistical surveys.
+I am the only person seeing this data and I use it only to monitor if my website is actually seen my people.

 ### Contact form
 {% include site-form.html %}